shabados/mobile/CONTRIBUTING.md

 **NOTE**: You will need to [connect a device via USB](https://developer.android.com/studio/run/device#connect) or [create an AVD](https://developer.android.com/studio/run/managing-avds#createavd) to start the [Android Emulator](https://developer.android.com/studio/run/emulator).

 **NOTE**: If having issues starting the emulator, try cleaning your build files and running `npm i`.

+## Project Structure

+For information on how this project is structured, please see the [./docs/STRUCTURE.md](structure) documentation.

 ## Fastlane